David-Byrne/SADD/docs/Project-Definition-Doc/pdd.md

 ## Problem/Opportunity
 > Why it's worth doing as a project
 > Maybe merge with above?

+Implementing the entire pipeline as a real-time system adds a non-trivial level of technical complexity to the project.
+Each sub-system must have minimal delays to ensure the data flows through the pipeline at a reasonable rate.
+Each sub-system must be able to scale as needed to avoid having a bottleneck in a single section slowing the whole pipeline.

 Although the vote itself will happen after the final submission is delivered, the referendum campaign still gives us a great opportunity to analyse